 REB is estimating the radiation doses from fallout in Kazakhstan resulting from atmospheric nuclear weapons tests conducted at the Semipalatinsk Nuclear Test Site (SNTS), Kazakhstan between 1949 and 1962.
 The methodology of dose estimation has been developed by a joint American-Russian collaboration.

 While radioactive fallout from nuclear weapons tests and potential fallout-related health effects to exposed populations have been of concern for more than 50 years, a systematic program to study and understand those effects was not initiated until the early 1980s.
-In recent years, REB has contributed detailed estimates of geographic region-specific fallout exposures from atmospheric nuclear weapons tests conducted at the Nevada Test Site (NTS) and disseminated them in the form of a web-based thyroid dose and risk calculator, which can be used to estimate an individual's thyroid dose and cancer risk from Iodine-131 in fallout.
+REB has contributed detailed estimates of geographic region-specific fallout exposures from atmospheric nuclear weapons tests conducted at the Nevada Test Site (NTS) and sites outside of the United States (global fallout).
+These data are available in the form of a web-based thyroid dose and risk calculator, which can be used to estimate an individual's thyroid dose and cancer risk from Iodine-131 in fallout.

 In cooperation with the Centers for Disease Control and Prevention, REB estimated for the first time radiation doses and risks of related health effects to representative persons in all counties of the contiguous United States from a set of important radionuclides produced from testing of nuclear weapons from 1951 through 1962 by the United States and other nations.